Get in Touch

 Module 17: Implement Row-Level Security in Power BI for Government

-Row-level security (RLS) allows you to create a single or a set of reports that target data for a specific user.
+Row-level security (RLS) allows you to create a single or set of reports that target data for specific users.
 In this module, you will learn how to implement RLS using either a static or dynamic method and how Microsoft Power BI simplifies testing RLS in Power BI Desktop and the Power BI service.

 Learning Objectives